BATMAN V SUPERMAN: DAWN OF JUSTICE.

 Weighs seven tons.
 I particularly like the boots.

-six inch foam platforms and will make you
+They have six inch foam platforms and will make you

 Look like a teenage girl with a Goth fixation.
 From the

-Waist up you will look like the
+Waist up you will look like the Mountain from

 Game of Thrones.